-The chord root notation is the chromatic scale in RN symbols (tonic root "I" is not the same as Ionian anchor "I" in a mode table).
+The chord root notation I-pII-III-III-IV-pV-V-pVI-VI-PVII is the chromatic scale in RN symbols (tonic root "I" is not the same as Ionian anchor "I" in a mode table).
 This is an adaption of a notation for chord roots used by Mehegan in his piano jazz instruction book.